-From above, the total west side of the river groundwater contribution to Rio Grande flow above the BDD at low base flow $(11.33 \text{ m}^3/\text{s})$ and high groundwater discharge $(0.0023 \text{ m}^3/\text{s}/\text{km})$ is about 0.5 percent of the total flow.
-The width of the mouth of the Lower Los Alamos Canyon along the Rio Grande is about 220 meters (722 feet) and by length represents about 4.2 percent of the 5.3 km river reach of interest.
-Assuming that a canyons alluvial discharge occurs along its entire width helps bound its outflow to the river.
+From above, the total west side of the river groundwater contribution to Rio Grande flow above the BDD at low base flow (11.33 m^3/s) and high groundwater discharge (0.0023 $m^3/s/km$) is about 0.5 percent of the total flow.
+The width of the mouth of the Lower Los Alamos Canyon along the Rio Grande is about 220 meters (722 feet), and by length represents about 4.2 percent of the 5.3 km river reach of interest.
+Assuming that a canyon's alluvial discharge occurs along its entire width helps bound its outflow to the river.
 The current understanding of groundwater discharge to the Rio Grande is insufficient to split the discharges estimates into components lying east and west of the Rio Grande.
-For the purpose of this study, it is assumed that one-half

-(50%) of all groundwater discharge to the Rio Grande over the 3.3 km reach is from the west (LANL) side of the river.(163)
+For the purpose of this study, we assumed that one-half (50%) of all groundwater discharge to the Rio Grande over the 3.3 km reach is from the west (LANL) side of the river.(163)